Sleep deprivation is an extremely common problem faced by many of my clients in private practice.

 Why the high cortisol?

-It’s usually a left-over remnant of when you used to have high cortisol all day long, but which has since fallen to low levels of cortisol except for bedtime, or afternoon and bedtime.
-These symptoms can be occur to present in certain individuals due to a continued hypothyroid state or due to undiagnosed hypothyroidism.
+It’s usually a left-over remnant of when you used to have high cortisol all day long, but which has since fallen to low levels of cortisol except for bedtime, or the afternoon.
+These symptoms can present in certain individuals due to a continued hypothyroid state or due to undiagnosed hypothyroidism.

 Another cause is low bedtime cortisol, which has caused issues with falling or staying asleep at bedtime.
 Low cortisol seems to cause high adrenaline, and the latter results in a fitful sleep pattern during the night.

-For high bedtime cortisol, patients have had success with cortisol-lowering herbs like Holy Basil or others, taken a good hour or two before wanting to fall asleep.
+For high bedtime cortisol, clients have had success with cortisol-lowering herbs like Holy Basil or others, taken a good hour or two before wanting to fall asleep.

-For low cortisol, patients often have to use a small dose of adrenal herbs.
+For low cortisol, clients often have to use a small dose of adrenal herbs.
 Even supplementing with sea salt has been reported to help with sleep.
-Additionally, if bedtime cortisol is below the range, there’s a good chance your cortisol is low most of the day, which the saliva testing will reveal.
+Additionally, if bedtime cortisol is below the range, there’s a good chance your cortisol is low most of the day, which the saliva test will reveal.